A custom property is an element of an AODocs document.

 Properties are also called metadata.

-Important: Custom properties are defined at the document class level by the library administrator.
-They can be edited by contributors and visible by any library reader.
+Important: Custom properties are defined at the document class level by library administrators.
+They can be edited by contributors and are visible by all library readers.

-Note: When you are editing the properties of a document, the document is locked and other users cannot edit it simultaneously.
-The document stays locked for 15 mins by default.
+Note: When you are editing the properties of a document, the document is locked and other users can't edit it.
+The document stays locked for 15 minutes by default.

 - Integer: for integer values (0, 1, 2, -1,..).